rachelnertia/rachelnertia.github.io/_drafts/my-first-gdc.md

 On Wednesday we hit the Moscone Centre.
 The place is massive, comprising of 3 buildings - North, South and West.
 North and South are two massive underground expo halls, connected by a tunnel that goes beneath the road that separates them on the surface.
 West is a multi-storey building about the size of Dundee in which most of the talks were held.

+The 'Made With Defold' booth was situated in the corner of North.
+It seemed like *Hook, Line and Thinker* went down really well with almost everyone who gave it a try, and it was fun to

 - How I got to go to GDC
 - Travel
 - Tuesday